Global geometry and $C^1$ convex extensions of $1$-jets: Introduction and main results

-and yet we have that } \end{example} So our first guess turned out to be wrong, and we have to be more careful.
+and yet we have that } \end{example} (according to Definition \ref{definition of corner at infinity} below this means that the jet $(f, \nabla f)$ has a {\em corner at infinity} along the line $x=0$).
+So our first guess turned out to be wrong, and we have to be more careful.
 In view of the above example, and at least if we are looking for extensions $(F, \nabla F)$ with $F\in C^{1}(\R^n)$ convex and essentially coercive (that is, $C^1$ convex extensions $F(x)$ which, up to a linear perturbation, tend to $\infty$ as $|x|$ goes to infinity), it could make sense to restrict condition \eqref{guessing conditions} to sequences $(x_k)_k$ which are bounded.
 On the other hand, if $(G(z_k))_k$ is not bounded as well, then by using condition $(EX)$, up to extracting a subsequence, we would have

 hence

 and it follows that

 (because $(f(x_k))_k$ and $(x_k)_k$ are bounded and $M_k\to\infty$).
 Thus we have learned that we cannot have